yosefk/checkedthreads/README.md

 where shuffling discovered bugs - to pinpoint those bugs.

 This is all you strictly need to know to verify your code.
-If you want more details - for instance, if you want to be convinced that indeed the bug coverage is as good as claimed above - you can read a detailed explanation [here](http://yosefk.com/blog/checkedthreads-bug-free-shared-memory-parallelism.html).
+If you want more details - for instance, if you want to be convinced that the bug coverage is indeed as thorough as claimed above - you can read a detailed explanation [here](http://yosefk.com/blog/checkedthreads-bug-free-shared-memory-parallelism.html).

+Note that there can be no deadlocks, because there are no locks (the only way to synchronize threads is forking - the spawning of loops - or joining, the termination of loops).
+So there's no need for deadlock detection tools.

 Building and installing
 =======================

-It is perhaps possible to download binaries for your platform - something I always prefer to do...
+It is perhaps possible to [download binaries](http://yosefk.com/checkedthreads/binaries.html) for your platform - something I always prefer to do...
 It is recommended that you read the following explanations about building from sources, and then decide which parts you want to build and which parts you prefer to download in binary form.